Unity-Technologies/datasetinsights/tf-dataflow/README.md

    source .venv/bin/activate
    pip install -r requirements.txt
    ```
-2. Make an outer run executions directory manually and copy the single app param into it.
+2. Make a run executions directory manually and copy the single app param into it.
 An app param corresponds to a configuration that your USim execution ran with.
 Here's an example:
    ```bash
    mkdir urn:run_executions:5M6wq80 # <-- customize the id to whatever yours looks like.
 This example uses "5M6wq80" cd urn:run_executions:5M6wq80
    ```
-   Then copy this path for your destination bucket...
+   Then navigate to a specific app-param directory in GCS and copy this path for your destination bucket as shown below:
    ![Example](copy-gcs-path.png)
    Then run...
    ```bash